flexible-atomic-code/fac/README.md

 make pfac
 make install-pfac
 ```
-This installs the PFAC interface into Python's default site-package dir.
+This installs the PFAC module into Python's default site-package dir corresponding to the python executable.
+To install for an alternative python, set env. var.
+PYTHON to the desired python executable, e.g., /usr/bin/python3, before configure, or invoke configure with ./configure PYTHON=/usr/bin/python3

 #### 4-1 Anaconda distribution
 If your are using Anaconda distribution for Python environment, it may be